nickthecoder/tedi/README.md

 There are more [screenshots](screenshots/screenshots.md) to have a look at.

+Take a look at [Example.java](example/src/main/java/uk/co/nickthecoder/tedi/example/Example.java) or the much more complicated [Demo.kt](demo/src/main/kotlin/uk/co/nickthecoder/tedi/demo/Demo.kt). application (written in Kotlin).

 ## Status

 TediArea does everything I want it to, and more!

-I'm currently optimising things, and I may well introduce new bugs!
-Check the **todo.txt** file for details!
-It's currently only as fast as TextArea, which means that 5000+ line documents are laggy!
-Run the demo, and copy/paste the License file a few times.
+I've just finished optimising TediArea for very large documents.

-I've already embedded Tedi within a couple of my other projects.
+I've already embedded TediArea within a couple of my other projects.

 - As a script editor in my
   [Tickle Game Engine](https://github.com/nickthecoder/tickle).